michaelfisch/home/README.md

 You can visit my GitHub profile and LinkedIn profile through the link under Contact info.

 Michael Fisch
-Senior Banker
+Officer, Senior Banker

 Executive Summary:

-I'm a Senior Banker at Bank of America, where I provide personalized financial solutions and exceptional service to our clients.
+As an Officer and Senior Banker for Bank of America, where I provide personalized financial solutions and exceptional service to our clients.
 Across various industries, I have developed strong competencies in sales, customer relationship management, escalation resolution, and support team leadership.

 Additionally, I have a passion for technology and innovation, which led me to pursue Web Development, including learning to code automations with Applescript.
 These experiences enable me to leverage the power of cloud communications and web development to enhance customer engagement and satisfaction.
 My goal is to apply my skills and knowledge to create value for Bank of America and our clients.I'm a Senior Banker at Bank of America, where I provide personalized financial solutions and exceptional service to our clients.
 Across various industries, I have developed strong competencies in sales, customer relationship management, escalation resolution, and support team leadership.
 Additionally, I have a passion for technology and innovation, which led me to pursue Web Development, including learning to code automations with Applescript.
 These experiences enable me to leverage the power of cloud communications and web development to enhance customer engagement and satisfaction.
 My goal is to apply my skills and knowledge to create value for Bank of America and our clients.